leangjia/blender_docs/manual/render/cycles/render_settings/motion_blur.rst

 Curve defining how the shutter opens and closes.

-The X axis is time, Y values of 0 means fully closed shutter, Y values of 1 means fully opened shutter.
+The X axis is time, Y values of 0 mean fully closed shutter, Y values of 1 mean fully opened shutter.
 Default mapping is set to when shutter opens and closes instantly.